andrey-mokhov/graphql-php/docs/en/spiral/object-field.md

 > :point_right: **Note!**
 >
 > The library ignores the scope of properties/methods, properties/methods marked with the attribute will
-> called to determine the values ​​of fields.
+> called to determine the values of fields.

 > :point_right: **Important!** :point_left: